 - Health to Housing Program: A Pathway to Healing Collaborative: In partnership with Austin Street Center and City Square Housing, Texas Health launched the Health to Housing program in September 2020 to provide medical respite care to homeless adults discharged from Texas Health Dallas (THD).
 Using a three-pronged approach, patients receive medical services such as medication management, wound care, blood pressure screening, physical therapy; case management services such as job training, connection to supplemental benefits; and appropriate housing solutions.
-Since launching in September 2020, the Health to Housing program has served over 57 homeless individuals - YES Dallas: The YES Dallas Initiative is a truly collaborative project aimed at reducing the barriers to physical activity by providing middle school age children in the Pleasant Grove community of Dallas with sports and nutritional resources to promote health and overall wellness.
-Texas Health and collaborators will increase the participation of at least 130 socioeconomically disadvantaged youth in sports.
-The grant provides access to nutrition education, physical literacy resources, athletic training, and community education both in-person and virtually.
-To date this program has served over 99 adolescents. - Texas Health Community Vaccination Program: Texas Health Community COVID-19 Vaccination launched in January 2021 in response to Texas Health's aim to provide equitable care with the understanding that the individuals in medically underserved communities may have limited access to the COVID-19 Vaccine.
-The Mobile Health team included COVID-19 vaccination in its services.
-Partnering with approximately 74 community-based organizations, and with grant support from the Communities Foundation of Texas (CFT) and the Health Resources and Services Administration (HRSA).
-Texas Health administered 10.878 COVID-19 Vaccines to 6.013 individuals across 210 community clinics, in addition to educating 6,310 individuals and raising awareness of the COVID-19 vaccine.
+Since launching in September 2020, the Health to Housing program has served over 57 homeless individuals - YES Dallas: The YES Dallas Initiative is a collaborative project aimed at reducing barriers to physical activity by providing middle school age children in Southern Dallas with sports and nutritional resources to promote health and overall wellness.
+As a research initiative.
+YES Dallas is a research initiative designed and implemented by Texas Health Resources with funding from the U.S. Department of Health and Human Services to meet the following objectives: Increase participation in physical activity for youth who do not meet current physical activity guidelines at baseline; Improve physical literacy; increase consumption of dark green, orange, and red vegetables; whole fresh fruit; and decreased consumption of sugar-sweetened beverages.
+To date, the program has served over 170 socioeconomicaly disadvantaged youth. - Texas Health Community Vaccination Program: Texas Health Community COVID-19 Vaccination launched in January 2021 to in response to Texas Health's aim to provide equitable care.
+With the understanding the individuals in medically underserved communities may have limited access to the COVID-19 Vaccine.
+The Mobile Health team included COVID-19 vaccination to its services.
+Partnering with approximately 74 community-based organizations, and with grant support from the Communities Foundation of Texas (CFT) and the Human Resources Services Administration (HRSA), Texas Health administered

+10.878 COVID-19 Vaccines to 6.013 individuals across 210 community clinics, in addition to educating 6,310 individuals and raising awareness of the COVID-19 vaccine.